 Due to their low abundance in both the North and South Island, the endemic Hector's dolphin is declared as a threatened species under the provisions of the Marine Mammals Protection Act 1978.
 The set net and bottom trawl (when targeting flatfish) fisheries have been subject to a range of measures designed to reduce interactions of this fishery with Hector's dolphins.
-The Plenary report states the current interactions between the FLA 3 fishery with protected species are believed to be low.
-MPI considers there will be no significant change as any additional fishing effort will be mostly in the bottom trawl fishery which, as a result of the measures that now apply, is considered low risk to dolphins.
+The Plenary report states the current interactions between the FLA 3 fishery and protected species are believed to be low.
+MPI does not anticipate an increase in fishing effort as a result of an in-season increase as the increased catch would be supported by the higher abundance of flatfish.